chamerling/hubot-twitterstream/README.md

 # hubot-twitterstream

-A [Hubot](http://hubot.github.com) script using the Twitter streaming API to be notified on defined hashtags.
+A [Hubot](http://hubot.github.com) script using the Twitter streaming API to be notified on defined keywords.

 ## Install